Perfect (Ed Sheeran song): Commercial performance

+United Kingdom

 In March 2017, Sheeran broke the record set by Frankie Laine in 1953, occupying all of the top five positions in the United Kingdom, and placing nine songs in the top ten of the UK Singles Chart.
 Also, every single one of the sixteen tracks from his new album ÷ entered the top twenty.
 "Perfect" peaked at number four and the song debuted at that position, selling 62,599 copies.
 After Sheeran's performance of "Perfect" on The X Factor on 26 November 2017, the song reached a new peak in the UK, advancing to number three and selling 32,507 units.
 The Beyoncé version, released on 1 December 2017, drove consumption of the track to 89,359 sales (including 45,460 from sales-equivalent streams) as it became Sheeran's second number-one song from ÷, following "Shape of You" – and his fourth number-one single in total.

 With UK sales of 1,048,313, "Perfect" became Sheeran's tenth million-selling single.
-It became 2017’s Christmas number one single on December 22, 2017.
+It became 2017's Christmas number one single on 22 December 2017.
 It beat the likes of Wham!, Eminem ft.
 Ed Sheeran, Clean Bandit ft.
-Julia Michaels (Clean Bandit had gotten the previous year’s Christmas number one with “Rockabye”), The Pogues ft.
+Julia Michaels (Clean Bandit had reached the previous year's Christmas number one with "Rockabye"), The Pogues ft.
 Kirsty MacColl, Rita Ora and Mariah Carey to the Christmas number one spot and held the summit for six consecutive weeks before being displaced by Eminem's "River", which features Sheeran as a guest artist.
-As of 2021, it is the longest runner on the UK Singles top 75, with 130 weeks spent on that chart, breaking a 49 year old record that had previously been held by "My Way" by Frank Sinatra (124 weeks).
+It was formerly the song with the most weeks on the UK top 75.
+It has since been broken by Lewis Capaldi's "Someone You Loved".